scylladb/scylla-manager/docs/source/backup/restore-a-backup.rst

 Make sure Scylla cluster is up
 ------------------------------

-Make sure that your Scylla cluster is up and that there are no issues with networking, disk space, or memory.
+Make sure that your Scylla cluster is up (:ref:`Nodetool Status <nodetool-status>`) and that there are no issues with networking, disk space, or memory.
-If you need help you can check official documentation on `operational procedures for cluster management </operating-scylla/procedures/cluster-management/>`_.
+If you need help you can check official documentation on `operational procedures for cluster management <https://docs.scylladb.com/operating-scylla/procedures/cluster-management/>`_.

 Install Scylla Manager
 ----------------------

 You need a working Scylla Manager setup to list backups.
-If you don't have it installed please follow official instructions on `how to install Scylla Manager <../install/>`_ first.
+If you don't have it installed please follow official instructions on :ref:`Scylla Manager Installation <install-manager>` first.

-Nodes must have access to the locations of the backups as per instructions in the official documentation for `installing Scylla Manager Agent <../install-agent/#prepare-nodes-for-backup>`_.
+Nodes must have access to the locations of the backups.

 Register the cluster with the Scylla Manager
 --------------------------------------------